smaremanda/add-in-docs/reference/shared/document/setselecteddataasync-method.md

 ## Callback Value

-When the function you passed to the  _callback_ parameter executes, it receives an[AsyncResult](../reference/shared/asyncresult-object.md) object that you can access from the callback function's only parameter.
+When the function you passed to the  _callback_ parameter executes, it receives an [AsyncResult](../reference/shared/asyncresult-object.md) object that you can access from the callback function's only parameter.

-In the callback function passed to the  **setSelectedDataAsync** method, the[AsyncResult.value](../reference/shared/asyncresult/value-property.md) property always returns **undefined** because there is no object or data to retrieve.
+In the callback function passed to the  **setSelectedDataAsync** method, the [AsyncResult.value](../reference/shared/asyncresult/value-property.md) property always returns **undefined** because there is no object or data to retrieve.

 ## Remarks